Malcolm X at Sidi Gaber (short story)

 “Either way, it doesn’t matter.
 You named her as such because it meant something to you.”

-“You don’t strike me as an ice-cream person at all” said Mahfouz who was baffled by the sight of the solemn and austere Malcolm attacking his ice-cream cone with childlike delight.
+“You don’t strike me as an ice cream person at all,” said Mahfouz, who was baffled by the sight of the solemn and austere Malcolm attacking his ice cream cone with childlike delight.

-“In America, my friends find it ironic that I prefer vanilla over chocolate ice-cream,” Malcolm said.
+“In America, my friends find it ironic that I prefer vanilla over chocolate ice cream,” Malcolm said.

 “Mr. Malcolm, we only have 20 minutes!” said Omar.

-“I have some errands to run in the morning and will catch the 2:15 train back to Cairo.
+“I have some errands to run in the morning and will catch the 2:15 pm train back to Cairo.
 Perhaps we can meet just before then?”

 “In that case, I will board the same train.
 I must return to Cairo as well to catch my evening flight.
 It might be my last visit to Egypt for some time.”
 Malcolm said, his tone certain.

 “Although Misr Station is closer, it is far too crowded.
 Let us meet at Sidi Gaber.
-Platform 4 at 2pm?”
+Platform 4 at 2 pm?”

-“Inshallah,” Malcolm said, “I will also introduce you to my friends, one of whom is an admirer.”
+Inshallah,” Malcolm said, “I will also introduce you to my colleagues, one of whom is an admirer.”

-As they walked away, Mahfouz shouted, “Ya Mr. Malcolm X!
+As they walked away, Mahfouz shouted, “Ya Ustaz Malcolm X!
 None of my novels have been translated into English yet, but I will bring you an Arabic one.
 When you master Arabic, you can read it someday.
 I will bring it tomorrow.”

 Malcolm smiled and said, “Thank you, it will be first on my reading list after the Quran.”